-The consolidated financial statements have been prepared on the historical cost basis except for the following items in the statement of financial position:
+The consolidated financial statements have been prepared on the historical cost basis except for the following items:

 - Derivative financial instruments are measured at fair value. - Financial instruments at fair value through profit and loss are measured at fair value.

 (c) Going concern